City of Kent

 5. Municipal Operations and Maintenance (S5.C.5)

-S5.C.4.c.i – Enforceable Mechanism to Identify Responsible Parties
+S5.C.7.b.i.a – Enforceable Mechanism to Identify Responsible Parties

-Per the City of Kent Surface Water Design Manual, an executed declaration of stormwater facility maintenance covenant shall exist for all privately owned and maintained stormwater treatment and flow control BMP’s/facilities.
-The covenantidentifies the party responsible for maintenance and inspection of stormwater facilities, and also allows right-of-entry for city inspectors.
+The city utilizes code and standards (refer to S5.C.6.a) as enforceable mechanisms to identify responsible parties for maintenance of constructed stormwater treatment and flow control BMP’s/facilities, and establish enforcement procedures.
+Per the 2017 City of Kent Surface Water Design Manual and Kent Design and Construction Standards, an executed declaration of stormwater facility maintenance covenant shall exist for all privately owned and maintained stormwater treatment and flow control BMP’s/facilities.
+The covenant identifies the party responsible for maintenance and inspection of stormwater facilities, and also allows right-of-entry for city inspectors.
 In the absence of a covenant, the city may establish maintenance responsibilities through other legal documentation and means.

-S5.C.4.c.iii; iv; and v – Maintenance Inspection Frequency
+S5.C.7.b.i.b – Maintenance Inspection Frequency

-Furthermore, inspections of all new permanent stormwater treatment and flow control BMPs/facilities and catch basins in new residential developments shall be inspected every 6 months until 90% of the lots are constructed (or when construction is stopped and the site is fully stabilized) to identify maintenance needs and enforce compliance with maintenance standards as needed.
+Annual inspections will be completed for all stormwater treatment and flow control BMPs/facilities that discharge into the MS4 and were permitted according to the permitting process (refer to S5.C.6.c).
+Inspection frequency will be performed annually unless there are maintenance records to justify a different frequency.
+Inspections of all new permanent stormwater treatment and flow control BMPs/facilities and catch basins in new residential developments shall be inspected every 6 months until 90% of the lots are constructed (or when construction is stopped, and the site is fully stabilized) to identify maintenance needs and enforce compliance with maintenance standards as needed.

 All inspection visits and outcomes are documented and recorded.
 Pursuant to permit obligations, no less than 80% of scheduled compliance inspections shall be completed during this permit period.